NeilWJames/email-notice-wp-document-revisions/readme.txt

 * Bulk subscribe/unsubscribe users to/from e-mail notifications (go to Users->All Users and see bulk actions)

-* Maintain e-mail log about sent e-mail notifications
+* Maintain e-mail log about sent e-mail notifications.

 == Installation ==